 When evaluating communications, how do you know you are measuring the things that matter rather than just measuring the things you expect to see?

 It was a good question.
 I’m sure many communications people have asked the very same question.
-Rose was in my communications strategy workshop while someone else ran the evaluations one, so it gave me pause for thought.
+It gave me pause for thought.

 Her question came back to me when planning this year’s evaluating communication workshop because what I should have said loudly and clearly is – to start with the ‘big picture’.

 Followed by the critically significant ‘which’ question.
 Which:

 In other words, you start from what you are trying to change.
 The activities and actions (knowledge, attitudes and behaviours) you measure flow from that.

 In the international NGO world and some other charity sectors, this is known as ‘top down planning’.
 It’s good stuff – and it works.

 Rose’s question was initially tricky to answer, because all too often communications planning and evaluation start at the ‘bottom’ – with the focus on ‘what we are doing’ rather than asking ‘why’ and ‘how do we know if it’s working’?